jaileon/DEVWKS-1671/README.md

 ### Using the Scripts

-Once installed and setup, you can now get started.
+Once installed and setup, you can now get started (i.e.)

 `python CL2019_LAB2.py`